 William Hathaway is a man who has seen first hand the damaging effects of patriarchy and violence on the male psyche.
-As a former Green Beret turned peace activist, he devotes his life to overturning patriarchy wherever he finds it.
+As a former Green Beret turned peace activist he devotes his life to overturning patriarchy wherever he finds it.
 His novel Summer Snow is a beautiful testament to the healing power of intimacy.
-His book Lila, the Revolutionary a hymn to the power in us all!
+His book Lila, the Revolutionary is a hymn to the power in us all!

 Looking for something different?